 Associate Professor of Radiology

-Our state-of-the-art scanners include four GE PET/CT scanners (GE Discovery PET/CT 710 with TOF capability, two 64-slice GE Discovery VCT and 8 slice GE for Radiation Oncology), a Siemens HR+ brain PET scanner, a Siemens mMR Biograph PET/MR system, a Siemens mCT Biograph PET/CT, two GE Discovery NM/CT 670 SPECT-CT scanners, and a GE Discovery NM 630 SPECT/CT.
-UPMC is also equipped with a robust PACS system (Philips’ iSite) and highly advanced electronic record capability.
-Animal resources include a pre-clinical PET/CT suite [Inveon small animal PET/CT (Siemens)] and state-of-the-art radiochemistry laboratory.
-Several scanners are certified to perform clinical research by the SNM clinical trials network (CTN) and the NCI Centers for Quantitative Imaging Excellence (CQIE).
+Human imaging resources include four GE PET/CT scanners (8- and 16-slice; two new 64-slice Discovery VCT), a Siemens HR+ brain PET scanner, a Siemens mMR Biograph PET/MR system and a Siemens mCT Biograph PET/CT, three new GE Discovery NM/CT 670 SPECT-CT scanners and a GE Discovery NM 630 SPECT.
+In addition, dedicated brain imaging protocols and analysis facilities are equipped with advanced SPM and normal database statistical software for analysis of dementia, epilepsy and brain tumors.
+UPMC is also equipped with an advanced PACS system (Philips’ iSite).
+Animal resources include a pre-clinical PET/CT suite [Inveon small animal PET/CT (Siemens)] and a state-of-the-art radiochemistry laboratory.